Rafizqi64/ShiftScheduleNXT/README.md

 | L    | Late       | 18:00–02:00* | 🟡 Yellow  |
 | N    | Night      | 00:00–08:00  | 🔶 Orange  |

+* Late shifts actually roll over to the next day!
 ---

 ## 🚀 How to Run It